You are here

 Acceptable forms of advice

-There are three acceptable ways (provided they meet the relevant notification period) in which a pensioner can advise the Department of an event or change of circumstances:
+There are three acceptable ways (provided they meet the relevant notification period) in which a person can advise the Department of an event or change of circumstances:

 - telephoning any Department of Veterans' Affairs office,